-Policy questions are made particularly complex because of the incredible range of behavioral health providers in the United States.
+Policy questions are made even more complex because of the incredible range of providers in the United States.

-This includes an array of mental health professions: psychiatry; psychology; social work; nursing; school, mental health, substance abuse, and family counseling; mental health management; health economics; and more.
-Increasingly, primary care physicians are the major providers of mental health services, relying on medications as the treatment of choice.
+This includes an array of mental health professions: psychiatry, psychology, social work, nursing, school, mental health, and family counseling, mental health management, health economics, and more.
+Increasingly, primary care physicians are the major providers of mental health services, relying on medications as the treatment of choice.19

 In addition, there are both public and private sectors of providers.
 The public sector includes mental health and substance abuse services of many kinds that are run by states, local governments, community agencies, and general hospitals.
 The Veterans' Administration and the military are major providers of mental health and substance abuse services.
-In addition, many schools, child welfare organizations, supported housing programs, nursing homes, and even jails and prisons provide clinical services.
-Very importantly, over the past decade or so, more and more mental health services are being provided by community health centers.
+In addition, many schools and child welfare organizations as well as organizations in other systems, including jails and prisons and nursing homes, provide clinical services.
+Over the past decade or so, more and more mental health services are being provided by community health centers.

-The private sector, which is probably the source of behavioral health services for most people who get such services, includes behavioral health and physical health care professionals in solo private practice or in small groups.
-There is now a trend to establish large, group medical practices, which increasingly provide some behavioral health services including screening, diagnosis, treatment, follow up care management, and behavioral counseling to promote "wellness."
+The private sector, which is the source of behavioral health services probably for most people who get such services, includes behavioral health and physical health care professionals in solo private practice or in small groups.
+There is now a trend to establish large, group medical practices, which increasingly provide some behavioral health services.

 In addition, many employers, especially large employers, provide services to address the personal needs of their employees and their families.
 This includes employee assistance, disability management, and wellness programs addressing stress and depression in the workplace.
-In addition, employers design the mental health benefits in the health plans that they fund, which cover more than half of all Americans.
+In addition, employers design the mental health benefits in the health plans that they fund, which cover more than half of all Americans.^{20,21}